iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

 Troubleshooting
 ===================

-My Modules Aren't Arming When Connected to my Flight Controller
+My Modules Aren't Arming When Connected to My Flight Controller
 -----------------------------------------------------------------------

 There are several factors that may cause your modules not to arm when connected with your flight controller.
 Some of the most common causes, and how to fix them,